CLIENT RELATIONSHIP & SERVICE

 4. Create a retirement roadmap for each client

 You can then schedule an initial retirement planning conversation with each of these clients.
 After covering financial topics, you can pivot into other areas of their retirement wishes, from future work or charity goals to where they want to live and travel.
 (For those over 50, make the retirement conversation the main topic at your next annual or semiannual meeting.)
-An important part of this conversation is asking them if they would be willing to consolidate all of their assets at your firm so that you can concentrate on helping them create the most successful retirement possible.
+An important part of this conversation may be to discuss asset consolidation and how that may help them pursue their retirement goals.

 “You want to make sure your clients know that you both understand that their retirement is a dynamic journey and that you are prepared to help them throughout this new stage,” said Kate Beattie, VP in Retirement Income Strategy.